itissid/js_toy_projects/hangman/README.md

 1. Encapsulation as explained above.
 2. `this` keyword is specific to the area of code created by the code in`{}` brackets by defintion of the Object in the `build_new_hangman` function.
 3. Explaining how Object(Associative Array) lookup hangman's drawings through the `hangman_map` Object using integer keys that range between 1-9.
 One can have strings as keys as well.
 The other object we use is the `HANGMAN_INSTANCE` which is same as the `hangman_map` only a bit more versatile.

+## Task 1(part 2) Designing the hangman's internal state.
+This is where you write some code!
+Look at the `COMPLETE ME!` parts and complete them.

+NOTE TO INSTRUCTORS: The answer key is in the branch `hangman_task_1_key`

+0. `bad_guesses` is a number that helps us draw the hangman properly as defined in Task 0.
+So this integer becomes part of a data structure.
+1. We need a notion to store the guessed letters, call this variable `guessed_word`.
+How would you initialize this variable?
+2. Given a `word` and a `guessed_word` write a function that returns true if the word is guessed and false if its not.
+Complete the function `is_hangman_word_guessed`
+3. Complete the function `is_hangman_hung` that returns true if you were not able to guess the hangman word correctly.
+4. The `word_lookup` field is a dictionary and its code is completed for you for convenience.
+Given a guess letter it returns the set of indices that correspond to that letter.
+Use this to update the `bad_guesses` or `guessed_word` variables you defined in (0) and (1) above.

+Once these are completed move onto task 2 to write the tests to ensure this code works.

+### Prerequisites
+Get familiar with encapsulation and associateive arrays from Task 1, and the use of the  `this` keyword.

+### What coding skills are needed for this assignment?
+- How to get items from an Object using a key.
+- Accessing the members of an object from within its member functions using the `this` keyword.
+- Basic knowledge of JS loops, functions, strings.

+### Outcomes:
+1. How to define the internal state of the hangman and its representation in the real world(i.e the console).
+2. How to use the `this` variable in various functions to update the state of the hangman properly.
+3. The usefulness of an Associative Array is to lookup values using any variable(not just an integer).
+This is hard to do using simple arrays as you would likely have to write additional code to lookup keys that are not integers.
+This ability to lookup values using a key is the critical to its usefulness and success in programming.